 We were due to check out of our San Diego hotel when we realised that the previous hotel we had stayed at in LA had not swiped and refunded the difference but swiped for the hold of $1400 and then taken the actual room payment of $900 as well.
 We panicked, we swore, we sweated – we were a whole week’s budget down!
 We called the hotel, we didn’t get an apology just a half-hearted ‘oh we’ll release the hold’.
 We called our bank ‘it could take up to two working weeks to get the money back as the hotel’s bank is not a British one’ – great!

-Of course we ran through our contingencies – using our own debit cards, credit cards and savings.
-We were always going to be ok, but what if we didn’t have that back up.
+Of course, we ran through our contingencies – using our own debit cards, credit cards and savings.
+We were always going to be ok, but what if we didn’t have that backup.
 Luckily after a lot of phone calls which were not only costly but difficult because of the 8 hour time difference, we did get our money back and the rest of our trip went smoothly – thank god!
-So here’s my top tips and ones we will be using whenever and wherever we travel again:
+So here are my top tips and ones we will be using whenever and wherever we travel again:

 – Travel with a credit card/spare credit card with a low credit amount on it (£500 max to avoid temptation), and have the hotel swipe that for incidentals.
 As the money is only held not taken and we will not be left out-of-pocket as our spending money debit account is separate.

-Sometimes however is can be a lot, especially if I have had to pay out for meals, transport and even hotels.
-My company does not issue credit cards where I could simply charge the amounts to it and then the company pay, well maybe it does for the big bosses, but at my level it is not even an option.
+Sometimes, however, it can be a lot, especially if I have had to pay out for meals, transport and even hotels.
+My company does not issue credit cards where I could simply charge the amounts to it and then the company pay, well maybe it does for the big bosses, but at my level, it is not even an option.
 Therefore some months I can be hundreds of pounds down.

 Yes, I could pay on my own credit card and keep my fingers crossed that my claim comes in before my credit card bill does but getting the timing right can be quite difficult and again it could result in my bank balance being down.
 So when I heard about virtual payment solutions, it looked like a perfect way to ensure that as an employee I never have to pay up front for anything and my employer never has to process my claims.

-A single use MasterCard credit card number can be generated which then allows the business travel traveller to use that when making a purchase which is linked to your businesses account.
+A single use MasterCard credit card number can be generated which then allows the employee who is travelling for business to use that when making a purchase which is linked to your businesses account.
 It can be fixed at a set fee.
 Major benefits included you never having to give out your account information, just a credit card number valid for one-time use that can have a set limit or period of validity and can be used anywhere that MasterCard is accepted, which is almost everywhere nowadays.

-So with these options available, there is no need for you to be out-of-pocket again when you travel, whether it be for pleasure or business, meaning you don’t need to worry about your bank balance being down unnecessarily again.
+So with these options available, there is no need for you to be out-of-pocket again when you travel, whether it be travelling for pleasure or travelling for business, meaning you don’t need to worry about your bank balance being down unnecessarily again.

 - Post written in collaboration with airplus.com